Real-MullaC/dt_help/en/docs/getting_started/start.md

 ## First steps

+### The DISMTools tour

+DISMTools 0.7 introduces a new tour that you can follow in order to perform basic tasks.
+This tour features text and video forms, and focuses on an example procedure to create a customized Windows image.

+You can access it [here](https://dismtools.com/tour)		<!-- Let's use a custom tour and hope that address redirection works as expected - this is a non-existent site (yet!) -->

+The existing tour will be kept for legacy purposes for now.
+Keep reading if you want to follow this instead.

 After installation has completed, you may run the program.
 The following steps are recommended to be done in order to get started

 ### Creating your first project